redx-mistry-k/redx-mistry-k/README.md

 ---

 ## 📌 Featured Projects
-- Knowledge Loss Prevention App – Internal tool built with Power Apps and SharePoint
+- Knowledge Loss Prevention App – Internal tool built with wepage cloudflare d1 and worker
 - Automation workflows for data movement, validation, and archiving
 - Data analysis projects using Python and Pandas